Robot Sound Interpretation: Combining Sight and Sound in Learning-Based Control: Simulation experiments

 \subsection{Results}

 The following subsections outline our quantitative and qualitative assessment of the system performance.
 We examine the learning ability, task performance, and sensitivity of our proposed system.
-For quantitative measures, we conduct a thorough ablation study on the auxiliary losses used, the attention mechanism designed to guide the sound encoder, and the sensitivity of the sounds used to command the robot.
+For quantitative measures, we conduct a thorough ablation study on the auxiliary losses used, the attention mechanism designed to guide the sound interpreter.